Fabienne St Louis: Education

-Fabienne Saint-Louis attended the French school Lycée La Bourdonnais in her hometown Curepipe.
+Fabienne Saint-Louis attended the French school Lycée La Bourdonnais in Curepipe.
 From 2007/08 to 2009/10, as with the French triathletes Laurent Vidal and David Hauss, she took part in an education programme in Paris arranged by the Jean-Luc Lagardère Foundation and the lifelong learning institution, Sciences Po.
 This programme is designed to meet the needs of high performance sports people.

-Since 2010/11 Fabienne Saint-Louis has studied sports (STAPS).

 French triathlons

-Within France, St Louis was primarily known for being the best elite triathlete of Lagardère Paris Racing for several years.
-She represented the club in the Championnat de France des clubs D2, winning, amongst other achievements, gold medals at St. Cyr (9 May 2009), Saint Jean de Monts (27 June 2009), and at the D2 finale in Betton (12 September 2009).
+Within France, St Louis was the best elite triathlete of Lagardère Paris Racing for several years.
+She represented the club in the Championnat de France des clubs D2, winning gold medals at St. Cyr (9 May 2009), Saint Jean de Monts (27 June 2009), and at the D2 finale in Betton (12 September 2009).

-In 2009, St Louis also took part in two of the Everyman Olympic Distance competitions organized as part of the prestigious French Club Championship Series Lyonnaise des Eaux, winning the gold medal in Paris and placing fourth at the Grand Final in La Baule.
+In 2009, St Louis also took part in two of the Everyman Olympic Distance competitions organized as part of the Club Championship Series Lyonnaise des Eaux, winning the gold medal in Paris, and placing fourth at the Grand Final in La Baule.

-In addition to minor competitions like the Triathlon de Pont-Audemer (17 May 2009), the Triathlon International de Mimizan (30/31 May 2009), and the Triathlon International de Larmor-Plage (23 August 2009), which St Louis won easily, she also won the bronze medal at the French U23 Championships in Belfort on 6/7 June 2009, which, however, caused controversy in the French media because it was not clear whether, as a Mauritian citizen, she could be awarded the bronze medal at the French National Championships.
+In addition to minor competitions like the Triathlon de Pont-Audemer (17 May 2009), the Triathlon International de Mimizan (30/31 May 2009), and the Triathlon International de Larmor-Plage (23 August 2009), which St Louis won, she also won the bronze medal at the French U23 Championships in Belfort on 6/7 June 2009, which, however, caused controversy in the French media because it was not clear whether, as a Mauritian citizen, she could be awarded the bronze medal at the French National Championships.

-In 2011, for the first time, St Louis took part in the prestigious French Club Championship Series Lyonnaise des Eaux together with teammates Emmie Charayron and Rebecca Robisch.
+In 2011, for the first time, St Louis took part in the French Club Championship Series Lyonnaise des Eaux together with teammates Emmie Charayron and Rebecca Robisch.
 She won the first triathlon of this French circuit in Nice on 24 April 2011, placing 16th in the individual ranking.